 - Advanced tickets are required for non-members.

-- On the first day of each month, FREE tickets are available for advanced reservations for one Tuesday of each month.
+- On the first day of each month, FREE tickets are available for advanced reservations for a Tuesday of each month.
 See more info here.

 Delicious Places to Eat in Pasadena, CA

 One of the best parts of Pasadena is all the delicious spots to eat.
-From restaurants to take-out, check out some of our favorite places to eat.
+Check out some of our favorite places to eat from restaurants to take-out.

 Love a good art museum?

-The Norton Simon Museum was previously known as the Pasadena Art Museum.
-It holds a vast collection of European, Asian, modern, and contemporary art.
+The Norton Simon Museum was previously known as the Pasadena Art Institute.
+It holds a vast European, Asian, modern, and contemporary art collection.

 - The museum is currently closed on Tuesdays and Wednesdays.